-Rather, our living, biological fascia most closely replicates Tensegrity engineering models that are as sturdy as they are flexible.
+Rather, our living, biological fascia most closely replicates Tensegrity engineering models that are as sturdy as they are flexible and it applies soft matter physics to our "soft" bodies.
 Our fascia has incredible tensile strength and holds its shape therefore it can distribute strain around the entire structure.
 That makes our bones discontinuous and compression bearing or floating in the fascia.
 (Every bone is a sesamoid bone.)
 Essentially, our 3D form is created with tension and compression.
 If we have increased tension in one area, it increases tension/restriction in another area or throughout, which results in injury, disease, or dysfunction since fascia's network goes down to the cellular level.

 It is with this in mind and all the properties of fascia that we can address tension in the body in various ways - manual, integrative, and osteopathic therapy.

 What does this mean for you?